Check whether a plugin is available for your e-commerce platform in this overview: Integrate Trusted Shops into your shop

 |<span id="tsCheckoutOrderEstDeliveryDate">2020-05-24</span>||Transfer of the expected delivery date||Required if you want to send review request based on the expected delivery date.
 The submitted date cannot be later than one year from now.
 The date format YYYY-MM-DD is supported.|

 <span id="tsCheckoutBuyerEmail"><?php echo $customer_email; ?><span>

 $customer_email corresponds with the e-mail address of the customer in your shop system.
-The exact definition of the variable to be used should be taken from the documentation of your shop system as it is different from one system to the next.
-For this reason we are unfortunately unable to make any universally applicable statements.
-As soon as you have adjusted the code example above, you can copy it and enter it into the template of your order confirmation page as described.
+The exact definition of the variable to be used should be taken from the documentation of your e-commerce platform as it is different from one system to the next.
+For this reason, we are unfortunately unable to make any generally valid statements.